singnet/ActPCGeom/README.md

 - Evaluation of the necessity and optimal strategy for concurrent training loops (main NGClearn loop and approximation mechanism loop) will be explored, initially focusing on establishing suitable synchronization and cadence between these loops.

 **Team Contributions:**
 Charlie Derr will lead framework development, system modularity design, and integration strategies.
 Faezeh Habibi’s prior contributions and expertise with the NGC package will be essential, providing both domain-specific insight and direct assistance in developing computational approximations.
-Additional support may be sought from Bezawit, Daniel, or other qualified members as necessary, acknowledging that substantial effort will involve collaborative learning and development.
+Additional support may be sought from Bezawit Abebaw, Daniel MacDonald, and/or other qualified members as necessary, acknowledging that substantial effort will involve collaborative learning and development.

 **Expected Outcomes:**
 - A robust, scalable, and modular software framework integrating information geometry-based approximations into predictive coding.